hazelcast/hazelcast-reference-manual/src/QueryCollections.md

 }
 ```

-In order to query a single element of a collection / array you can execute the following query:
+In order to query a single element of a collection/array, you can execute the following query:

 ```java
 IMap<Integer, Swaps> swap = getMap();